Caner-Yesiltas/Caner-Yesiltas/README.md

 ## About Me ⚡️

-- Worked as a Content Editor at TikTok for 2 years, which taught me the importance of user engagement and current trends
+- Worked as a Content Editor at TikTok for 2 years, where I learned how user engagement and trends shape the experience.
+Today, I leverage these insights to build intuitive, user-friendly interfaces that keep audiences engaged.
 - Lived in Ireland and traveled across the US and Europe, giving me adaptability and diverse perspectives
 - Active learner of Japanese language and tech enthusiast who's always up-to-date with the latest industry news
 - Volunteered at animal shelters and participated in community services